Naika Foroutan: Life

 Foroutan is the daughter of a German mother and an Iranian father, football manager Bahman Foroutan.
 She is the sister of actress Melika Foroutan.
-Her father Bahman Foroutan is a football coach.
-He was from 2010 to 2014, coach of various amateur clubs in Berlin.
-Naika Foroutan lived for 11 years in Tehran and left Iran in 1983 together with her family.
-Foroutan studied political science, romance Philology and Islamic Studies at the University of Cologne.
-In the years 2000 to 2004 she received a doctorate at the University of Göttingen at Bassam Tibi in the thematic area "inter-civilisation cultural dialogues between the West and the Islamic world" as a result, she was there as a lecturer in the field International relations.
+From 2010 to 2014, her father was coach of various amateur clubs in Berlin.
+Naika Foroutan lived for 11 years in Tehran and left Iran in 1983 with her family.
+Foroutan studied political science, Romance philology and Islamic studies at the University of Cologne.
+From 2000 to 2004 she studied for a doctorate at the University of Göttingen under Bassam Tibi, with the thematic area of Inter-civilisation Cultural Dialogues between the West and the Islamic World.
+She also served as a lecturer in international relations.
 Between 2006 and 2009, Foroutan taught at the Department of Politics of the Middle East at the Otto-Suhr-Institut of the Freie Universität Berlin, until she then switched to the Institute for Social Sciences of the Humboldt University of Berlin.
-From 2008 to 2013, together with her colleague Isabel Schäfer, she led the research project "hybrid European-Muslim identity models (HEYMAT)".
+From 2008 to 2013, with her colleague Isabel Schäfer, she led the research project Hybrid European-Muslim Identity Models (HEYMAT).
 The HEYMAT project was extended to 2013 by the Volkswagen Foundation until the year 2015.
-Since the extension, Naika Foroutan has led the HEYMAT project.
+Since the extension, Naika Foroutan led the HEYMAT project.
 The HEYMAT project was completed at the end of June 2015.

-In cooperation with the Mercator Foundation, Foroutan organized the "Young Islam conference-Berlin 2011" for the Humboldt University in Berlin.
-In the year 2012, another "young Islam conference" was held under her leadership.
-During the conference it was announced that the "Young Islam Conference" and a corresponding research project "Young Islam-related issues in Germany" under Foroutans, would continue up to the year 2016, with two million euros funding by the Mercator foundation.
-Since 2012, she is co-head of the research project "Concepts for the development of intelligence, Security and Prevention" (CODISP), sponsored by the Federal Ministry of Education and Research.
+In cooperation with the Mercator Foundation, Foroutan organized the Young Islam Conference-Berlin 2011 for the Humboldt University in Berlin.
+In the year 2012, another Young Islam Conference was held under her leadership.
+During the conference it was announced that the Young Islam Conference and a corresponding research project, Young Islam-related Issues in Germany, would continue up to the year 2016, with two million euros funding by the Mercator foundation.
+Since 2012, she has been co-head of the research project Concepts for the Development of Intelligence, Security and Prevention (CODISP), sponsored by the Federal Ministry of Education and Research.